 Forced marriage is a human rights abuse that has lifelong traumatic consequences.

 It is widespread.
-And it is wrong.

-Forced marriage in the western world, especially in the United States, has gone under-reported and unnoticed for decades.
+Forced Marriage in the United States has gone under-reported and unnoticed for decades.

 It impacts people from all backgrounds, races, religions, and socioeconomic groups.
 A forced marriage is one that takes place without the free and full consent of one or both parties.

 When we think of girls and women being forced into marriage, we often think of countries and cultures distant from our own.

 To top it off, in many places, it's completely legal.
-For now.